jordan-castro/easyjs/README.md

 Downloand and run the installer at [easyjs](https://github.com/grupojvm/easyjs)

 ### GIT
 Clone this Git repo and run `cargo build --release` to build the binary.
-It does not take long to build since easyjs only has 4 dependencies.

 ## How to use
 You have many different options to use.